-The practice had a referral procedure and appropriate arrangements were in place for working with other health professionals to ensure quality of care for their patients.
-Referrals were made to other dental specialists when required.
-The dentists referred patients to other practices or specialists if the treatment required was not provided by the practice.
+The practice did not have a referral procedure and appropriate arrangements were not in place for working with other health professionals to ensure quality of care for their patients.
+Staff told us referrals were made to other dental specialists if the treatment required was not provided by the practice.
 Staff told us where a referral was necessary, the care and treatment required was explained to the patient and they were given a choice of other dentists who were experienced in undertaking the type of treatment required.
-We saw examples of the referral letters.
-All the details in the referral were correct for example the personal details and the details of the issues.
+We reviewed dental care records which stated a referral was necessary.
+However, we did not see copies of referral letters or copies of letter from secondary care to indicate patients had been seen.
 Copies of the referrals had been stored in patients' dental care records appropriately.